schvoy/base-entity-bundle/README.md

 **All of them provide basic entity functionalities:**

 * $id property with getId() / setId() method
-* Timestampable behavior (Eightmarq/DoctrineBehaviors fork of KnpLabs/DoctrineBehaviors)
+* Timestampable behavior
-* SoftDeleteable behavior (Eightmarq/DoctrineBehaviors fork of KnpLabs/DoctrineBehaviors)
+* SoftDeleteable behavior
 * Blameable behavior (Eightmarq/DoctrineBehaviorsfork of KnpLabs/DoctrineBehaviors)

+### Doctrine behavior

+> Originally this package used the `KnpLabs/DoctrineBehaviors`, but there is/was a [maintainer issue](https://github.com/KnpLabs/DoctrineBehaviors/issues/711).

+We implemented the most commonly used behaviors in this package based on the original package (not 100% equivalent).

+#### Timestampable

+TODO -- document it

+#### SoftDeleteable

+TODO -- document it

+#### Blameable

+TODO -- document it

 ### AbstractExtension